-Here are some of WSCW sustainability achievements since 2009: a fully separated waste system and a large worm farm, several green features in our new buildings including solar panels, nine sustainability-related student leadership roles with three associated student teams, environmental science options for senior students, a biannual sustainability market and riparian planting for junior students, The Cup Project, several school-wide fundraising efforts to preserve endangered species, and regular eco-weeks, clothes swaps, and bike expos led by our student leaders.
+Here are some of WSCW sustainability achievements since 2009: a fully separated waste system and a large worm farm, several green features in our new buildings including solar panels, several sustainability-related student leadership roles with four associated student teams, environmental science options for senior students, a biannual sustainability market and riparian planting for junior students, The Cup Project, several school-wide fundraising efforts to preserve endangered species, and regular eco-weeks, clothes swaps, and bike expos led by our student leaders.
 WSCW has also hosted the Auckland-wide Green Jam for many years, and our students were amongst the leaders of School Strike 4 Climate in Auckland.

 Of particular interest are the 7 Key Features, many of which already existed in the school, which allowed this project to flourish and why it may be a process/kaupapa that inspires others around the globe.
 The seven features are:

 - The school’s openness to innovation and the voices of students, staff and the community

 Interviews with students and staff as part of the research showed that WSCW sees students as co-creators of the way the school runs, not just as consumers of education.
 WSCW was shown to be a true learning community, with the assumption that innovation can come from anyone associated with the school.
 For example, a teacher described how “student decisions are important [at WSCW]” and that they “are given the opportunity… if you want to start a club you go and start a club….”

 There were numerous examples of student suggestions that were picked up and supported by adults, such as a project to stop the use of plastic wrap at the tuck shop.
 This openness to innovation may have helped the new value of sustainability become embedded at the school.

 - The values of Ngā Puna o Waiōrea